Vtheonly/CS_NOTES/Programming languages/C/4 - Pointers/8 - How to read pointers declaration.md

-Sure!
-Let's start from the beginning with a more straightforward explanation of the main idea in **Section 3.1: Interpreting Declarations** of C.

-### Main Idea

 **C declarations** are written in a way that **looks like how you use the declared variables or functions in your code**.
 This means when you declare something in C, the syntax of the declaration will mirror how that variable or function is actually used in expressions or statements in the program.

 ### Key Operators in Declarations